The Chase (British game show): Critical reception

 The Chase is highly popular with critics and viewers.
 Despite early criticism, opinion has improved over time.
-Some critics, as well as the chasers, put the show's success down to Walsh as host and his many memorable moments, some of which come from questions or answers which often leave him in hysterics.
+Some critics, as well as the chasers, put the show's success down to Walsh as host and his many memorable moments, some of which come from questions or answers which often leave him in fits of highly contagious hysterics.
 Labbett also said that the sense of fun and the variety of chasers is a major factor.
 Sinha said, "The format has been brilliantly thought out.
 No matter the relative strengths of the players, it is resolutely a team game, with a dramatic climax."

+In October 2011, a clip of Walsh laughing uncontrollably at the name of German skiier Fanny Chmelar went viral.
+By July 2013, the clip had been viewed 6 million times.
+According to Sinha, this clip helped double the show's audience and make it the highest-rated daytime programme.
+In January 2024, Walsh met Chmelar on Michael McIntyre's Big Show and apologised for laughing at her name.

+The British series was viewed by an average audience of 313,800 in New Zealand in 2021.
+According to Massey University honorary research fellow Brian McDonnell, New Zealanders watch the show for Walsh and to support the underdog contestants, despite some questions being centred on British culture.

 Controversies

 The Chase has also been criticised on several occasions, such as the Final Chase, when it is alleged that Walsh asks the chasers' questions more quickly than those of the contestants.
 In an interview with the Radio Times, Walsh repudiated those claims: "We have lawyers on the floor to watch all of this.
 I read [the questions] at the same speed for both."
 He went on to say, "Don't forget, if I've got Mark Labbett answering questions for two minutes and I've got a team answering for two minutes, the team aren't going to be quicker.
 Simple as that, because they have to press the button [before answering], which is why they get a head start based on how many people are in the final.
 If you've got three people in the final chase that's a three-step head start–that's about a twelve-second advantage."

 There have also been a number of games where the chaser has won with an answer right on the final buzzer, which some viewers have perceived to be out of time; spokespeople have asserted that an independent adjudicator – a representative from Beyond Dispute Ltd – always checks each show and makes the final call on whether answers were in or out of time.